holy-himalaya-eco-trek-logo

 4 Hours Trek and 6 Hours Drive

 With a series of ups and downs in our journey so far, the last stretch upwards before Chipling gets really tough and technical.
-But this struggle will be compensated for when one reaches this village-a sheer magic of the terraced fields etched into the sides of the mountains.
+But this struggle will be compensated for when one reaches this village—the sheer magic of the terraced fields etched into the sides of the mountains.
 Before arriving at Chipling, we go up to a ridge from where both sides of the trail offer magnificent views of terracing.
 Having explored, we end this day's adventure and begin heading back to Kathmandu, thinking about all those memories and experiences shared within that time.

 23